ryanrcheng/ChengGroupUKY/content/alumni/Shibata/index.md

 ---
 title: Mayu Shibata, Graduate Student
+summary: Mayu received her Ph.D. from Ochanomizu University in March 2024 under the supervision of Professor Kei Yura.
+Her paper on amino acid co-evolution of bacterial response regulator proteins was published in Biophysical Journal in 2024.

-summary: Mayu is currently a Ph.D. student at Ochanomizu University under the supervision of Professor Kei Yura.
+Mayu is currently a Ph.D. student at Ochanomizu University under the supervision of Professor Kei Yura.
 We are collaborating on a project focusing on amino acid co-evolution!
 tags:
   - phdstudent
   - external